Prototaxites: History of research

-Carruthers's interpretation that it was a giant marine alga was challenged just once, in 1919, when A.H.
+Carruthers' interpretation that it was a giant marine alga was challenged only when, in 1919, A.H.
 Church suggested that Carruthers had been too quick to rule out the possibility that it was a fungus.

-The lack of any characters diagnostic of any extant group made the presentation of a firm hypothesis difficult; the fossil remained an enigmatic mystery and subject of debate.
-It was not until 2001, after 20 years of research, that Francis Hueber, of the National Museum of Natural History in Washington, D.C., published a long-awaited paper which attempted to put Prototaxites in its place.
+The lack of characters diagnostic of any extant group made the presentation of a firm hypothesis difficult; the fossil remained an enigmatic mystery and subject of debate.
+It was not until 2001, after 20 years of research, that Francis Hueber, of the National Museum of Natural History in Washington, D.C., published a long-awaited paper that attempted to place Prototaxites taxonomically.
 The paper deduced, based on its morphology, that Prototaxites was a fungus.